Exmoor Ponies

 Natural England response regarding Dartmoor Ponies

-The key role that semi-wild Dartmoor ponies play in the sustainable management of Dartmoor.
-We are working with partners, including the Dartmoor Hill Pony Association, to ensure optimal numbers of Dartmoor ponies remain for generations to come.
+Semi-wild Dartmoor ponies play a key role in the sustainable management of Dartmoor.
+Natural England (NE) are working with partners, including the Dartmoor Hill Pony Association, to ensure optimal numbers of Dartmoor ponies remain for generations to come.

 Our grazing management advice reflects the importance of maintaining ponies as part of the overall balance of grazing animals on the Moor.
 We would like to see a more even distribution of livestock grazing across the moorland.
 Ponies play an important role in targeted restoration grazing of Molinia-dominated areas, this may even require additional livestock over time.